Malaysian Filmmaker’s Movie About Autism Aims to Reach Global Audience

-“Redha” is an upcoming film about Danial, a 6-year-old boy with autism, and the challenges he and his parents face.
+“Redha” is a film about Danial, a 6-year-old boy with autism, and the challenges he and his parents face.

 The independent motion picture was directed by Malaysian filmmaker Tunku Mona Riza, and she tells the Sun Daily that it was inspired by her close friend’s child, who has autism.

 After a lengthy discussion, Riza’s friend introduced her to other parents of kids with autism, and she moved forward with production on the film.

 “I want ‘Redha’ to be a movie that represents the voice of families with autistic children, and what they have gone through to bring them up,” Riza told the Daily Sun.
 “Almost all the scenes in ‘Redha‘ are based on true experiences.”